tonethar/IGME-235-Shared/tutorial/web-apps-0.md

 ## III.
 How to get the most out of these tutorials <a id="section3"></a>
 - Try out the code samples!
 Tweak and modify them!
 Most of the code samples are 100% complete.
 You just need to copy the code and paste it into a text file, and save it to your desktop.
 You can then make changes to the code and preview them in a web browser (we will be using Chrome)
-- Be sure to answer all of the questions at the end of each section, and to do the review exercises.
+- Be sure to complete the related Study Quiz questions for each section, and do the exercises... some will be assigned in class, others will be assigned as homework.

 ## IV.
 The Tutorials <a id="section4"></a>
 1. [Introduction to Web Applications](./web-apps-1.md):